louisvarley/MBII-EDS/README.md

+## Try the Updated Version for Non-Docker Based Management ##

+When doing this i noticed potential lag issues with servers running through docker with some clients.
+I decided to start again, with a entire new project.

+https://github.com/louisvarley/mbii-eez is the updated version Movie Battles II eez, similar to this project, with some new features added.
+All instances run entirely natively and not through docker, which is a shame as docker makes management MUCH easier.

-## Movie Battles II / OpenJK Easy Docker Service Manager
+## LEGACY Movie Battles II / OpenJK Easy Docker Service Manager

 Built for the **MBII New Republic Clan**
 This is a docker image and a python management script which runs as a binary.
 Allowing simple `mbii` commands to be issues to control server instances